 The General Fund is the chief operating fund of the City.
 Unless otherwise required by statue, contractual agreement, or Commission policy, all City revenues and expenditures are recorded in the General Fund.
-At the end of the current fiscal year, the total fund balance had increased approximately 3%, which can be attributed to active management of the City budget and a continual look at ways to reduce costs (e.g., reducing overtime, foregoing some costs to the next year).
+At the end of the current fiscal year, the total fund balance had decreased approximately 9%, due primarily to Wilson Center capital outlay.